-This section discusses how error message originate within MySQL and the components they contain.
+This section discusses how error messages originate within MySQL and the components they contain.

 Error messages can originate on the server side or the client side: